 According to the World Health Organization, major depression affects 350 million people worldwide and as stated in this study, by the year 2020, depression will be the second leading cause of disease burden after heart disease in the world.

 A study published by Current Pharmacology in NIH says depression is associated with a significant burden and affects about 16 % of the population in the US in a lifetime, with costs estimated to be about 83 billion per year.

-And according to that study, of those treated, only about a third achieve remission.
+According to that study, of those treated, only about a third achieved remission.